0x1eef/xchan.rb/README.md

-Marshal is apart of Ruby's core library, so you will be glad to know there is nothing extra to require. :) Marshal does not have to be provided as an explicit argument (it is the default) but for the sake of the example it is.
+Marshal is apart of Ruby's core library, so you will be glad to know there is nothing extra to require. :) Marshal does not have to be provided as an explicit argument (it is the default argument) but for the sake of the example it is.

 ```ruby
 ch = ZChannel.unix Marshal